 Green oases in the middle of the city

-Isfahan surprises many visitors with its remarkable amount of green space—a welcome contrast to the surrounding semi-desert.
-The city's parks and gardens are more than places to relax: They are social gathering spots, picnic paradises, and settings for everyday Iranian life.
+Isfahan surprises many visitors with its remarkable green space — a welcome contrast to the surrounding semi-desert.
+The city's parks and gardens are more than places for relaxation: they are social gathering spots, picnic paradises, and settings for everyday life in Iran.

-• Flower Garden Isfahan – spectacular floral variety
+Flower Garden Isfahan – spectacular variety of blooms

 The Nazhvan Forest Park on the banks of the Zayandeh River stretches across 180 hectares and is especially popular with families.
-Anyone visiting the Flower Garden Isfahan in spring experiences a sea of blossoms with roses, tulips, and wildflowers—a photographer's highlight.
+Anyone visiting the Flower Garden Isfahan in spring experiences a sea of roses, tulips, and wildflowers — a photographic highlight.

 Craftsmanship

-Isfahan is considered one of the most important cities for traditional handicrafts in the Islamic world.
-Generations of master artisans have perfected and passed down their techniques here—a living cultural heritage that is still preserved today.
+Isfahan is considered one of the most important cities for traditional craftsmanship in the Islamic world.
+Generations of master artisans have perfected and passed down their techniques here — a living cultural heritage that is still preserved today.

 Persian Carpets